Dimpal-Kalita/NibbleCode2k24/README.md

 ## P1 & P3) Find the Diagonal (Easy & Hard)

+Pre-requisites: Math and Binary Search

 ### Easy version:
 In this version, the constraints on n is 1<=n<=1e6.
-Thus we can

-As there are only $2n-1$ possible diameters, we can calculate and store the endpoints of each diameter.
-Since the endpoints will be increasing only, we can binary search the diameter a number belongs to.
+So as there are only $2n-1$ possible diameters, we can calculate and store the endpoints of each diameter.
+Since the endpoints will be increasing only, we can binary search the diameter that a number belongs to.
 The endpoints of the diameter follow the trend of increasing by the $i^{th}$ till $\frac{n}{2}$, then increase by $\frac{n}{2}-i$.
 For example, as shown in the diagram, the series is:
     1, 3, 6, 10, 15, 19, 22, 24, 25
 We can binary search any value in this series to find the diameter it belongs to.

 <details>